themiszamani/argo-egi-web/README.md

 # Web UI module for the ARGO Framework

 * based on Lavoisier Framework - http://software.in2p3.fr/lavoisier
-* prerequisites : a server certificate and java (version prior to 1.8 or 8 )
+* prerequisites : a server certificate and java (version 1.8 or 8 )
 * no services running on port 80 and 443